 This replica family farm might be the most kid-friendly picnic hotspot in Kansas.
 After you grab a shaded spot to enjoy, you can tour the grounds, which feature a petting zoo, fishing pond, and horse-drawn wagon rides.
 Children can also snag pony rides and milk cows.
-For souvenirs and taffy, visit their replica general store modeled after the ones common in the early 1900s.
+And be sure to check out their replica schoolhouse, bank, and blacksmith shop.

 Location: Cumberland, Kentucky

 You won’t believe the views available at Kingdom Come, which sits at an elevation of 2700 feet on Pine Mountain and overlooks some sensational and unspoiled wilderness.
 After eating, check out some of the state’s wildest rock formations, including Raven Rock, a nature-sculpted mass that stretches 290 feet into the sky.

 Location: New Orleans, Louisiana